 - ✓ DVD Player: Put all that widescreen beauty to work and watch your favorite DVD movies with DVD Player!
-You have all the features of today's most expensive standalone DVD players, too, including a spiffy onscreen control that looks like a remote. - Address Book: Throw away that well-thumbed collection of fading addresses.
+You have all the features of today's most expensive standalone DVD players, too, including a spiffy onscreen control that looks like a remote. - Photo Booth: You can use your iMac's built-in iSight camera to take digital snapshots right from your computer, just like the carnival photo booths of old! - Address Book: Throw away that well-thumbed collection of fading addresses.
 Tiger's Address Book can store, search, and recall just about any piece of information on your friends, family, and acquaintances.